QuarkChain/bench_kvdb/README.md

 // desired size of each level of the LSM.
 Defaults to 10.
 LevelMultiplier int
 ```

 ![sample.png](./images/sample.png)

 ### Read Path in PebbleDB
-A typical Get(key) lookup proceeds as follows:
+A typical Get (key lookup) proceeds as follows:
-1. Filter SST with MANIFEST metadata
+1. Filter SST file with MANIFEST metadata
   - Already resident in memory after DB open—no I/O.
 2. Search Level 0 (L0)
   - Files may overlap in key ranges.